reTHINK-project/dev-catalogue/doc/getting_started/usage_guide.md

--keystorePassword, -kpw     | set keystore password -keyManagerPassword, -kmpw  | set keystore manager password -truststorePassword, -tpw   | set truststore password -v                          | increase logging level to DEBUG
+-keystorePassword, -kpw     | set keystore password -keyManagerPassword, -kmpw  | set keystore manager password -truststorePassword, -tpw   | set truststore password -default                    | set default instance (type/instanceName) -v, -vv                     | increase logging level

 Note: By default, the Catalogue Broker uses https for everything.
 If not configured with the options mentioned below, it runs on port 80 for http, and 443 for https.
 Usually you are only permitted to use those ports when running the jar with sudo.
 If testing in a browser, please also make sure your browser accepts the provided self-signed certificates.